Health-RI/metadata-automation/README.md

-# LinkML to Sempyro Pipeline
+# LinkML to Metadata Pipeline

-This repository contains a pipeline for generating Sempyro Pydantic classes from LinkML schema definitions, specifically designed for DCAT and related semantic web vocabularies.
+This repository contains a pipeline for generating SHACLs, UMLs and Sempyro Pydantic classes from LinkML schema definitions, specifically designed for DCAT and related semantic web vocabularies.

 ## Repository Structure